A Guide to Braille Screen Input on iOS

 Before We Begin

-Starting in iOS8, you can write braille on your iOS device, similar to apps like MBraille or Braille Touch.
-The difference is that this is global, available anywhere you have a keyboard.
-No switching apps and pasting text, you simply use braille instead of the on-screen keyboard.
+Braille Screen Input is a feature of iOS/iPadOS that allows you to type braille directly on your device's screen.
+You can use this input method anywhere an on-screen keyboard is available.
 If you prefer to listen, you can hear an audio demonstration of braille input in iOS8 here.
 Note that, though this podcast was made under iOS 8, its content is still relevant to more modern iOS versions.
 Similarly, we keep this guide as up-to-date as we can.
-The most recent update to this post covers iOS 12.0.
+The most recent update to this post covers iOS 14.0.

-While this new braille input system is a wonderful feature, it does have a few caveats you need to know about.
+While braille screen input is a wonderful feature, it does have a few caveats you need to know about.
 Note that I assume you are already familiar with braille, and the basic VoiceOver gestures of swiping with one or more fingers and double tapping to activate items.

 Setting It Up